 You must register and vote where you live.
 Use the Polling Place Finder to find your polling place.

 In Minnesota, you can register at your polling place on Election Day.
-Beginning with the Primary Election on August 12, 2014, the list of documents voters can show as proof of residence has been expanded.
+The list of documents voters can show as proof of residence has been expanded.

 Voters may register by providing any one of these proofs of residence:

 - Valid Minnesota driver's license or learner's permit, or a receipt for either, showing current name and address in the precinct.
 See MN Department of Driver and Vehicle Services for additional information.

 - Valid Minnesota identification card or receipt for one, showing current name and address in the precinct.